Apple UX/UI is Regressing?

-On macOS Big Sur, a new feature is instroduced to group notifications and allow them to be dimissed faster in theory.
-However, my observations are completely opposite is leading to a lot of frustration.
-There are atleast 9 different things going on to dismiss notifications:
+On macOS Big Sur, a new feature is introduced to group notifications and allows them to be dismissed faster in theory.
+However, my observations are completely opposite and causing a lot of frustration.
+There are at least 9 different things going on to dismiss notifications:

 - Hover over the notification bundle.

-- Wait animation to complete to see the X clear icon.
+- Wait for the animation to complete to see the X clear icon.
 But that's to clear all (Not obvious).
 It's hidden by default.